Empty-nesting. Down-sizing. Escape to the country. How to manage a life transition by travelling light with Feng Shui.

 And none of it – the house-sitting, living in Oxfordshire, selling off all my belongings, or Covid – did I envisaged while dismantling my daughter’s bed.
 Yet the tears shed in the process, along with decluttering, had helped me to close a chapter of my old life and start a new one.
 I’d been willing to listen to my intuition and act on the promptings through good Feng Shui practice.

-Believing as I do in a friendly universe that always has our back, I have faith that our intuitive ability will lead us to where we need to be next if we don’t talk ourselves out of it.
+Believing as I do in a friendly universe that always has our back, I have faith that our intuitive ability will lead us to where we need to go next, if we don’t talk ourselves out of it.

 Mary Nondé